tbopoto/calender-app/README.md

 # calender-app

 Building a calendar application to organize you daily life.
-Add functionality to add events and reminder.
+Add functionality to create events and reminders.
 Also give option for users to style their own calendar according to requirements

 - Understanding how calendar application works